Touring Honey Island Swamp, one of many ways to explore Slidell and surrounding Northshore communities

 An art fan considers Covington’s vibrant works

-More to explore in Slidell on the Northshore
+More to explore on the Northshore

 The 50-kilometer Tammany Trace is a jewel of a bike trail threading through many Northshore communities.
 It’s a Rails to Trails Conservancy project that turned old railroad tracks into a wide, paved bike path.
 Visitors walk or rent and ride bikes through the stately pines.
 Explore expansive Fontainebleau State Park on an equestrian trail, by canoe or on a hike.
 There are also a number of great golf courses here, and anglers can cast a line off a pier on the lake or spend an afternoon on one of the Slidell area’s charter fishing boats for some monster trout or redfish.